vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 tags: php
 ---

-Here's a well known dilemma.
-You would like to fetch data from a couple of tables.
-Do you a) join tables and get data in one go, but split and group and convert manually, or b) fetch only the data that you need at the moment and face N+1 kind of problems?
-Lets assume we have a list of `controllers` were each has a set of `sensors` attached.
-The result should look something like
+When it comes to fetching data from a database, there's often a dilemma of whether to join tables and retrieve all the data in one go, or fetch only the necessary data for the moment and risk N+1 query problems.
+Let's assume we have a list of controllers, each with a set of sensors attached.
+The result should look something like:

 ```
 [